AnusreeKS/DBMS---MySQL/README.md

     ORDER BY function was used to sort the result of the query.
     HAVING function is used filter the records in the table acoording to a givwen condition.

+## Assignment 6 - Joins and Unions

+This document provides instructions for performing specific SQL operations on the Country and Persons tables.
+The tasks include joining tables, listing country names, and manipulating data.

+### Summary of Commands

+    INNER JOIN is used to retrieve matching rows from both the Country and Persons tables based on the Country_Id LEFT JOIN is used to retrieve all rows from the Persons table, and the matching rows from the Country table.
+If no match is found, NULL values are included for the Country columns.
+    RIGHT JOIN is used to retrieve all rows from the Country table, and the matching rows from the Persons table.
+If no match is found, NULL values are included for the Persons columns.
+    DISTINCT and UNION commands are used to retrieve all unique country names present in either the Country or Persons tables.
+    Just UNION command is used to retrieve all country names present in both the Country and Persons tables, allowing duplicates.
+    ROUND command is used to display the Persons table with ratings rounded to the nearest integer.